sdg002/SimplePerceptron/Book/GradientDescent/Readme.md

 ﻿**About**

-Demonstrates Gradient Descent to find the minima of a parabolic curve
+Demonstrates the working of the Gradient Descent algorithm to find the minima of a parabolic curve

 **Equation of the parabola**